 1. Zion National Park

 Zion National park is a legendary place to visit and is one of the top five most visited national parks.
-Of course, with such a popular park comes the crowds, but with views like this it’s totally worth it.
+Of course, with such a popular park comes with crowds, but with views like this, it’s totally worth it.
 You can avoid crowds by having a sunrise or sunset elopement, which is what I recommend anyways.
 Just be prepared to run into people at some point, but there are many trails throughout the park where you can get more privacy as well!

 Moab is a fun town that filled with endless adventure.
-Rock formations everywhere for the rock climbing enthusiasts and great places to go off roading!
+Rock formations everywhere for the rock climbing enthusiasts and great places to go off-roading!
 You’re close to Canyonlands National Park which is home to famous landmarks such as Mesa Arch and Grandview Point.
 It’s also right by the Colorado River!